Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

+The average waiting time at each charging station can thus be obtained by applying Little's law:

-{\em Queuing time at battery swapping stations:} Battery swapping stations have much more complex dynamics than charging stations.
+{\em Queueing time at swapping stations:} Compared to charging stations, battery swapping stations have much more complex dynamics.
 If fully-charged batteries are available when an EV arrives, it will be immediately maneuvered into a changeover bay for battery replacement.
-Otherwise, EVs will queue up for the next fully-charged power pack.
+Otherwise, EVs will queue up for the next fully-charged power pack as long as the queue is not full upon arrival.
 The depleted batteries will be plugged in right after being removed from EVs.
-We adopt the framework in \cite{tan_queueing_2014} and formulate the dynamics as a mixed queuing network, which includes an open queue for EVs and a closed queue for batteries.
-The former captures the arrival and departure of vehicles, while the latter models the circulation of batteries.
-The battery queue is closed because the arrival of depleted batteries and the departure of fully-charged batteries are one-to-one correspondence, and therefore each station has a fixed number of batteries in circulation.
+To model these dynamics, we adopt the framework in \cite{tan_queueing_2014} and formulate the system as a mixed queueing network.
+As illustrated in \autoref{fig:queueing network}, the queueing network includes an open queue for EVs and a closed queue for batteries.
+The former captures the arrival and departure of EVs, while the latter models the circulation of batteries.
+The battery queue is considered closed because the arrival of depleted batteries and the departure of fully-charged batteries are in one-to-one correspondence.
+Consequently, each station maintains a fixed number of batteries in circulation.

-Consider the battery swapping station with $S$ automated swapping slots, $C$ chargers to recharge depleted batteries, $B$ batteries in circulation, and the queuing capacity is $W$.
-Thus there are $W-S$ parking spots for awaiting EVs.
-Each battery swapping session lasts a constant service time $\tau_s$.
-The average arrival rate at each battery swapping station is $\bar{k}_{i,t}^s = (1 - r_{i,t}) k_{i,t}/\tilde{x}_{i,t}^s$.
-Assume that the EV arrival process is Poisson with rate $\bar{k}_{i,t}^s$.
-Let $g(u)$ denote the probability of having $u$ new-coming EVs during any time interval $(t, t+\tau_s]$.
-Based on the probability mass function of Poisson distribution, we derive $g(u)$ as
+To ensure consistency and fair comparison between the two facilities, we consider each swapping station is equipped with $C$ chargers for recharging depleted batteries and has a queue capacity of $K$.
+Additionally, we denote $S$ as the number of automated swapping slots, $B$ as the number of batteries in circulation, and $t_s$ as the constant service time for each swap.
+The arrival of EVs at each swapping station is also assumed to be Poisson with rate $\bar{\lambda}^s_{i,t}$.
+Define $g(u)$ as the probability of having $u$ new-coming EVs during any time interval $(t, t+t_s]$.
+Based on the probability mass function of Poisson distribution, we derive $g(u)$ as follows:

-Further let $f(u,v)$ denote the probability of having $v$ batteries completing charging during $(t, t+\tau_s]$ provided that there are $u$ batteries being charged in the station at time $t$.
+Further let $f(u,v)$ represent the probability of having $v$ batteries complete charging during $(t, t+t_s]$ provided that there are $u$ batteries being charged at time $t$.
 Clearly, $f(u,v)$ is supported on $u \in [0,C]$ and $v \in [0,u]$.
-As aforementioned in the charging queue, suppose the battery charging time follows an independent and identical exponential distribution with parameter $\tau_c$.
-Then $f(u,v)$ is equivalent to having $v$ ``success'' in $u$ Bernoulli trials, each of which has a success probability $1 - \exp(-\tau_s/\tau_c)$:
+As aforementioned in the charging queue, suppose the battery charging time follows an independent and identical exponential distribution with mean $t_c$.
+Then $f(u,v)$ is equivalent to having $v$ ``success'' in $u$ Bernoulli trials, each of which has a success probability $1 - \exp(-t_s/t_c)$: